epfl-ada/ada-2021-project-madam/README.md

 ### ABSTRACT

 Gender equality is a long-fought battle, and one that has already taken long strides.
-With this projects we set ourselves out to analyze whether there is still a fundamental difference in the way quotes from men vs women are handled by various news sources.
+With this project we set ourselves out to analyze whether there is still a fundamental difference in the way quotes from men vs women are handled by various news sources.
 More than simply looking at the representativity of genders, we want to study the content of the quotes.
 Is there a difference in the topics men or women are cited on?
-What is the overal sentiment (positive or negative) associated with the quotes?
+What is the overall sentiment (positive or negative) associated with the quotes?
 What kind of language is cited (simpler or more complex)?
-News sources have the power to influence society on a large.
-So biases can be easily propagated, via the choice of quotes, by their content or sentiment, it is entirely possible to reflect an image (potentially distorted) of a group of people.
+News sources have the power to influence society on a large scale.
+Biases can be easily propagated, via the choice of quotes, by their content or sentiment, it is entirely possible to reflect an image (potentially distorted) of a group of people.
 Is that happening?
 That's what we want to discover.

 ### Research Questions